iwdgo/htmlutils/README.md

 # Versions

+`v1.0.7` removes use of files in examples to run them on pkg.go.dev
 `v1.0.6` updates golang/go/x/net package to remove CVE-2022-27664 which does not affect x/net/html
 `v1.0.5` requires Go 1.16+ as ioutil package use is removed.
 `v1.0.4` requires Go 1.17+ which implements lazy loading of modules to avoid go.mod updates.
 `v1.0.0` was created on Go 1.12 which supports modules.